law-employment-at-will

 terms of the purported agreement.
 Consequently, the statements fail to show Tippens, Moore, and Williams

-by Tippens, Moore, and Williams, we conclude they did not modify the employee's at-will employment to a specific
+made by Tippens, Moore, and Williams, we conclude they did not modify the employee's at-will employment to a

-that she would not be fired as long as she was doing her job and she would not be fired unless there was good
+employee that she would not be fired as long as she was doing her job and she would not be fired unless there

-cause were too indefinite to constitute an agreement limiting the employer's right to discharge the employee);
+was good cause were too indefinite to constitute an agreement limiting the employer's right to discharge the

 09-0332